walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

 Playwright use the published port.
 This removes the public tunnel and its connection limits from the local issuer workflow.

-Defaults used by `run-issuer-conformance-local.sh` for `all-basic-plan` and the mixed `vci-client-attestation-dpop-simple-unsigned` preset:
+Defaults used by the wrapper for `all-basic-plan` and the mixed `vci-client-attestation-dpop-simple-unsigned` preset:

 ```bash